 Good things often come in threes.
 Case in point is the trio of GoPro Hero11 Black cameras – each ready to capture your travels in rich and vibrant detail.

-Among the reasons to upgrade are a powerful next-gen sensor, 360-degree stabilisation, and GoPro’s widest field of view yet, to name just a few.
+Among the reasons to upgrade are a powerful next-gen sensor, 360-degree stabilisation, and GoPro’s tallest field of view yet, to name just a few.

 Available globally from today are the Hero11 Black, the latest iteration of the flagship model, together with the Hero11 Black Creator Edition, which features a bevy of accessories for videographers.